 I am happy that I believed in myself, pushed through what seemed like a sturdy concrete fortress and executed my first event.
-Would I have liked more trails to be cleaned and more people to have taken part?
+Would I have liked more trails and beaches to be cleaned and more people to have taken part?
 Most definitely, but I am truly grateful for the support that I received and everyone who participated.
 I made a series of meaningful connections along the way, learnt valuable lessons, developed patience and met people on the same mission as myself ready to take action.
 I would also like to acknowledge and congratulate all the other organisations and individuals that did their part for World Environment Day.
 Well done!

 Is this the end for Ecovybz?
 Am I a one hit wonder?
 I did one clean up so I can roll over and feel content now?
 NO WAY!

 My head is bursting with ideas and projects and through God’s grace, I will achieve them all.
 I am on a mission and there is no stopping me.
 I am going to make Trinidad and Tobago a more environmentally aware country, inspire others through my own behaviour and help my country achieve the sustainable development goals one day at a time!